nikolasbtks/CLI-Application/README.md

 This application executes basic CLI commands including cat, clear, echo, help, ls, mkdir and pwd.

-* The entire part was build with Rust.
+* The entire part was built with Rust.
+Every command has a separate library, and every command library links with one library called libs.rs.
+This libs.rs is executed in the main function main.rs.

 ## How to install and use this project ?